ducnm0711/dse-cassandra-wrapped/k8s/cass-operator/README.md

 `[chart version]-[cass-operator version]`
 ### Update EKS03 CRD
+- Breaking change upgrade CRD can cause CassandraDatacenter resource to be cleaned --> Cluster shutdown + Data loss.
+We did a hack to edit the CRD only.
 - Current nexus CRD is based on 0.29.0-1.6.0 with some manual modification `apiextensions.k8s.io/v1beta1` --> `apiextensions.k8s.io/v1`
 - The latest CRD version we can update without major breaking change is `0.33-1.9.0`